Will This Side Project Survive?

 - Alive but exposed.56 to 78Healthy on most signals, dangerous on one.

-- Shipping shape.79 to 100Structurally healthy.
+- Shipping shape.79 to 100Five signals green.
 Stay disciplined.

 Why is momentum weighted highest?
 Because the four-week-no-commit gap beats every other indicator in published failure data.
 Distribution and kill discipline tie for second at 20 each because they reflect the two decisions that determine whether the project survives the next quarter.
 Accountability is weighted last at 15 because it is a force multiplier on the others, not a standalone cause.